SamuelSwartzberg/flashcardifying_text_temp/inf.md

 box-shadow additionally may take the keyword inset, which specifies that the shadow should render inside the box instead of outside it.

 text-shadow and box-shadow also accept a CSL of shadow specifiers for specifying multiple shadows.

+To make text blurry in CSS, make it's color transparent and set a text-shadow.

 ###### <repeat>